MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Disaster-Recovery.md

 One important capability of Storage Replica is that it can be run in Azure as well as on-premises.
 You can set up on-premises to on-premises, Azure to Azure, or even on-premises to Azure (or vice versa).

-In this scenario, there are two separate independent Clusters.
+In this scenario, there are two separate independent clusters.
 For configuring Storage Replica between HCI, you can follow the steps [here](https://docs.microsoft.com/en-us/windows-server/storage/storage-replica/cluster-to-cluster-storage-replication).

 ![Storage Replication diagram](media\storage-spaces-direct-disaster-recovery\Disaster-Recovery-Figure1.png)